 Craft beer and barbecue are on the menu at this beautifully converted venue in downtown Vernon.

 When Stefan and Pearl Marten decided to buy and renovate this big building at the corner of 30th and 30th in downtown Vernon some folks were skeptical since several previous businesses had failed there.
-First, they opened the Naked Pig BBQ restaurant and café next door, and then they tackled the main project: turning the old nightclub into a brewpub.
+But they dove in, rolled up their sleeves and worked hard to turn the old nightclub into a brewpub.
 They reno’d and re-built the whole place, doing most of the work themselves, and the result is pretty special.
 There is seating for 200 people on two levels surrounding and overlooking the brewery in the middle of the room.
-Yes, the beer is literally the focus here, but the food is also excellent, featuring a barbecue theme refined by the Naked Pig’s chef.
+Yes, the beer is literally the focus here, but the food is also excellent, featuring a mix of barbecue, pizzas and classic pub fare.
 Visitors will quickly find themselves returning again and again to try something else on the diverse and mouth-watering menu.

 You can also listen to this Cascadian Beer Podcast episode featuring Marten Brewing.